Domestic Violence Lawyer – Protecting Your Rights and Future

 Broward Sheriff’s Office Domestic Violence Page: The County’s chief law enforcement officer provides information about domestic violence charges to victims.

-If you have been accused of any type of violence against a family member or person you have dated in Broward County, it is important to act fast.
-A dedicated Fort Lauderdale domestic violence lawyer from Meltzer & Bell, P.A. can represent you both in protective order hearings and in any criminal proceedings that follow.
-Call us now at (954) 716-8538 to schedule a free consultation.
+If you have been accused of any type of domestic violence against a family member or person you have dated, it is important to act fast.
+A domestic violence allegation and any criminal offense resulting from domestic violence charges can have severe penalties.